Adycha

 At the end of the Soviet period, a big dam with a hydroelectric station was planned to be built on the river, but following perestroika and economic difficulties in the country the project was given up.

 Course

 The river begins in the western flank of the Chersky Range at an elevation of 1900 m.
-It heads roughly north and northwest across a wide river valley where taiga and forest tundra predominate, bending around the northern end of the Tirekhtyakh Range.
+It heads first westwards and then roughly northwestwards, flanking the western side of the Nendelgin Range across a wide river valley.
+After bending around the northern end of the Tirekhtyakh Range it heads northwards and meanders strongly.
 Finally, after flowing across the western end of the Kisilyakh Range, it joins river Yana from the right about 30 km to the north of Batagay and roughly 30 km to the south of the confluence with the Oldzho.
 The river is also known as "Borong" (Russian: Боронг) in a section of its upper course.

 River Adycha freezes in October and is under thick ice until the end of May.
 For about 4½ months it is frozen to the bottom.
 Part of the river is navigable after the thaw.